dougrandrade/dougrandrade.github.io/index.md

 ---
-title: Project Porfolio - Doug Andrade
+title: Porfolio - Doug Andrade
 description: A collection of academic and personal projects
 author: Doug Andrade
 ---